cncf/tag-security/assessments/projects/custodian/joint-review.md

 The Review Team examined c7n's [CII badge attestations](https://bestpractices.coreinfrastructure.org/en/projects/3402) and github actions source code.
-The review team suggests further review of using the OSSF Security Scorecard and/or AllStars initiative, and perhap look at Muse.dev.
+The review team suggests further review of using the OSSF Security Scorecard and/or AllStars initiative, and perhaps look at Muse.dev.

 Code fuzzing should be a project priority, and the review team discussed this